Crypto Chart Patterns

 Trade: 1) with emerging patterns, traders who believe the price is likely to remain within its channel can initiate trades when the price fluctuates within its channel trendlines, 2) with complete patterns (i.e. a breakout) – initiate a trade when the price breaks through the channel’s trendlines, either on the upper or lower side.
 When this happens, the price can move rapidly in the direction of that breakout.

-Example of Channel Down Chart Patterns
+Channel Down Chart Pattern

 Explore real-time examples of Chart Patterns on altFINS!

-Example of Channel Up Chart Pattern
+Channel Up Chart Pattern

 Explore real-time examples of Chart Patterns on altFINS!

-Bullish and Bearish Flag
+Bullish and Bearish Flag Chart Patterns

-Description: Short term (shorter time interval) small rectangle trading range between diagonal parallel lines.
+Explanation: Short term (shorter time interval) small rectangle trading range between diagonal parallel lines.
 It moves counter to the prevailing price trend observed in a longer time frame on a price chart.
 It forms typically following a sharp advance or decline and often indicates a small change in direction (or areas of consolidation) before the previous trend resumes.

 Flag patterns can be either upward trending (bullish flag) or downward trending (bearish flag).
 Flag pattern is among the most reliable continuation patterns that traders use because it generates a setup for entering an existing trend that is ready to continue.